Guy Overton: Later career

 Overton played in the First, Second and Fourth Tests in South Africa, taking nine wickets.
 At one stage in the first innings of the Fourth Test, "Overton, swinging the ball either way, took three wickets for one run in thirteen balls" to leave South Africa 125 for 5.
 When the New Zealanders played three matches in Australia on the way home, Overton took 7 for 52 in Western Australia's second innings, including the first three wickets in nine balls.
+He took coloured film of the tour, which was later screened publicly to cricket audiences.

 He played the 1954–55 season, in which he took 7 for 88 against Central Districts, and retired after two games in 1955–56.

-His tally of wickets exceeded his tally of runs, but he twice batted long enough at number 11 to give Otago victory by one wicket: against Wellington in 1948–49, when he and Noel McGregor put on 37 for the last wicket (Overton 8 not out) and against Wellington again in 1952–53, when he and Alan Gilbertson put on 25 (Overton 5 not out).
+Overton's tally of wickets exceeded his tally of runs, but he twice batted long enough at number 11 to give Otago victory by one wicket: against Wellington in 1948–49, when he and Noel McGregor put on 37 for the last wicket (Overton 8 not out) and against Wellington again in 1952–53, when he and Alan Gilbertson put on 25 (Overton 5 not out).
 His highest score was 17 not out in 1954–55, against Wellington once again, when he and Les Watt took the Otago score from 139 for 9 to 205 all out.